wulfdewolf/wulfdewolf.github.io/_pages/about.md

 At the University of Edinburgh I get to work with researchers from the School of Informatics and from the Centre for Discovery Brain Sciences, resulting in an interdisciplinary approach to research that I genuinely enjoy.

 I am currently pursuing a PhD in computational neuroscience, jointly supervised by [Professor Matthias Hennig](https://homepages.inf.ed.ac.uk/mhennig/) and [Professor Matthew Nolan](https://nolanlab.mvm.ed.ac.uk/).
-We are trying to understand the neural substrate for spatial navigation, which is generally thought to be handled in the hippocampal formation (circled underneath).
+We are trying to understand the neural substrate for spatial navigation, which is generally thought to be handled in the hippocampal formation, here circled in a coronal slice of the human brain:

 <div style="display: flex; justify-content: center;">
     <img src="/assets/img/human_indicated.png" style="width:70%; margin-bottom: 20px;">